 Dr. Chau Khac Toan, Head of the Department of Intensive Care and Anti-Poisoning, said that in recent years, the department has received and successfully treated cases of drowning with severe respiratory failure, coma, and cardiac arrest.
 "For drowning victims, proper first aid on the spot is extremely important.
-In cases where the victim has cardiac arrest and respiratory arrest, chest compressions and mouth-to-mouth resuscitation are required.
-This first aid skill should be introduced into schools and equipped for students, as it will be very helpful in life," said Dr. Chau Khac Toan.
+In case the victim has cardiac arrest or respiratory arrest, chest compressions and mouth-to-mouth resuscitation are required.
+This first aid skill should be introduced into schools and equipped for students, it will be very helpful in life," said Dr. Chau Khac Toan.

-In case of drowning, quickly remove the victim from the water and place him/her in a dry, airy place.
-If the victim is unconscious, check to see if he/she is still breathing by observing the movement of the chest.
-If the chest is not moving, meaning the victim has stopped breathing, immediately perform external chest compressions on the lower half of the sternum; combine chest compressions and mouth-to-mouth resuscitation for 2 minutes and then assess whether the victim can breathe again.
+In case of drowning, quickly remove the victim from the water and place him in a dry, airy place.
+If the victim is unconscious, check to see if he is still breathing by observing the movement of the chest.
+If the chest does not move, meaning the victim has stopped breathing, immediately perform external chest compressions on the lower half of the sternum; combine chest compressions and mouth-to-mouth resuscitation for 2 minutes, then assess whether the victim can breathe again.
 If not, continue chest compressions and mouth-to-mouth resuscitation while taking the victim to a medical facility.

 Source: https://baophuyen.vn/xa-hoi/202505/cap-cuu-kip-thoi-mot-thanh-nien-bi-suy-ho-hap-nang-do-duoi-nuoc-95e34f7/